jcolecode/data-visualization/README.md

 ## COVID 19 Total Cases for Illinois
-A Dash Plotly based website by utilizing Python hosted on Heroku.
+A Dash-Plotly based website by utilizing Python hosted on Heroku.

 ### License